 Why lean canvas?
 It combines simplicity and power in one go.
 This tool poses rather simple but essential questions.
 Some product owners skip answering them at the outset, which is not the right way to do things.
 Railsware believes all the questions to be faced in the future like ‘how to promote a product?’, ‘what monetization approach to select?’ and so on must be answered at the early stages.

-How Railsware uses lean canvas for product development
+What Railsware uses for product development instead of lean canvas

-The lean startup methodology plays a big role in how we approach product development.
+The lean startup methodology plays a significant role in how we approach product development.
 And we are glad to share a piece of our craft.

 The foundation stone of our pipeline is the Inception based on our framework BRIDGeS.
 It’s a discovery session at which we attempt to collect and analyze the product context using a set of descriptors.
 The session also includes a number of activities aimed at crafting an optimal solution and a constructive roadmap of a project.
 All these activities make a well-described flow that is easy to follow.
 So far, we use this approach for all products we work on.